Bryan De La Cruz Player Props: Marlins vs. Braves

 Bryan De La Cruz At The Plate

-- De La Cruz has five doubles, two home runs and six walks while batting .314.
+- De La Cruz is batting .297 with five doubles, two home runs and six walks.

-- Among qualified hitters in MLB, he ranks 19th in batting average, 57th in on-base percentage, and 57th in slugging.
+- Among the qualifying batters in baseball, he ranks 34th in batting average, 77th in on-base percentage, and 75th in slugging.

-- He has homered in two of 20 games played this season, and in 2.6% of his plate appearances.
+- He has hit a home run in two of 21 games played this year, and in 2.5% of his plate appearances.

-- De La Cruz has driven in a run in four games this season (20.0%), including two games with multiple runs batted in.
+- In four games this season (19.0%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.

+- He has scored at least once seven times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.